geodes-sms/DSMCompare/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Here is a list of things you need to install.
 * Eclipse (version 2020-09), Modeling
   ```sh
    In the Help/Install new software menu make sure that the following features with the versions specified in the (Built with section) installed